 Join the Conversation

-We invited educators from around the world to join us in a Coaches-in-Conversation on Skilling Up with Tech in January 2022.
-We invite you to join this conversation with us:
+We invited educators from around the world to join us in a Coaches-in-Conversation on our theme, Using Your Data, in February 2022.
+We hope this conversation can give you some aha moments.

 Wanting to further the conversation?